CitiesSkylinesMods/TMPE/README.md

 The TM:PE team is happy to support you if you have any issues with the mod under the following conditions:
 - You are using the latest version of the STABLE and/or LABS mod.
-- You are using a properly purchaed version of Cities: Skylines.
+- You are using a properly purchased version of Cities: Skylines.

 We will not provide support if:
 - You are using a pirated version of Cities: Skylines.